polyfy/polylith/readme.md

 Looks like we got everything right!

-The profile flags, `xx`, follows the same pattern as for bricks and projects except that the last `Run the tests` flag is omitted.
+The profile flags, `st`, follows the same pattern as for bricks and projects except that the last `Run the tests` flag is omitted.

 This example was quite simple, but if our project is more complicated, we may want to manage state during